 These lovable stars were created by Jim Henson, who put them on television for the first time in 1955 on a five-minute show called “Sam and Friends.”
 For twenty years, the Muppets gained popularity with appearances in television commercials and network TV programs such as “The Ed Sullivan Show” and NBC’s “Today.”
 In 1975, “The Muppet Show” made its TV debut, followed four years later by the first-ever feature film for Henson and his characters, “The Muppet Movie.”

-Meanwhile, a creative talent by the name of Tom Newby, hailing from his home state of Delaware, had begun working within the world of theater.
+Meanwhile, a creative talent by the name of Tom Newby, hailing from Wilmington, Delaware, had begun working within the world of theater.
 Newby brought ingenuity to the Muppets that made them more animated and more lifelike than ever before through his innovation in the area of animatronics, or mechanized puppetry.

-Newby became interested in theater as a high school student when he became involved in set design.
+Newby was an imaginative child, building worlds for himself in his mind and became interested in theater as a high school student when he became heavily involved in set design.
 He entered Connecticut’s University of Bridgeport, where he completed a BFA in technical theater in 1978.
 Shortly after graduation, he married and began looking for work.
 He heard about a job through a friend making legs for Miss Piggy for “The Muppet Movie,” which was in production at that time.

 Newby was offered the job.
 He got to know some of the key players working for the Jim Henson Company.
 Muppets innovator Faz Fazakas, who was working on radio-controlled Muppet versions, hired Newby after “The Muppet Movie” wrapped.
 Fazakas was the main inventor of the original “waldo,” the armature structure inside a Muppet that allows it to be operated by radio control.